 Introduction

 Extensive functional interdependency and redundancy in many biological systems results in traits which cannot be straightforwardly understood by observing the individual effects of sequence variants1–4.
 Genes encode gene products which often form interdependent pathways and protein complexes, such that combinations of genetic perturbations can yield surprising phenotypes.
 This phenomenon defines genetic interaction.
 Observing the phenotypic effects of genes varied in combination, i.e., performing a combinatorial genetic analysis (CGA), can uncover functional dependencies between genes, and can be used to reconstruct large-scale maps of gene co-function5.
-The ability of CGAs to better understand gene function has been amply demonstrated by comprehensive two-gene interaction maps in yeast via growth profiling of >23 million different double knockout combinations510
+The ability of CGAs to better understand gene function has been amply demonstrated by comprehensive two-gene interaction maps in yeast5, and by similar ongoing efforts in human cell lines6,7.
+The resulting genetic interactions maps can greatly improve gene functional annotation5,9, and inform mechanism and order-of-action in biological pathways10

-.
-Large scale-efforts to map two-gene interactions in human cell lines are also underway, similarly demonstrating their power to better understand gene function6,7.
-In yeast, under standard growth conditions, the number of genes yielding a phenotype climbs from ~2,000 to ~5,000 when genes are perturbed in pairs5,8.
-Furthermore, the resulting genetic interaction map enabled genes to be clustered into functional groups5,9, while smaller-scale CGAs have been used to better predict the genetic basis of drug resistance11, and to inform order-of-action in biological pathways11.

 CGA of many biological traits has shown that additional genetic interactions can arise from the simultaneous perturbation of more than two genes.
-Diverse pathway architectures can yield three-gene interactions (for which a triple mutant phenotype cannot be simply explained by the component single and double mutant phenotypes)12.
-In yeast, triple mutant interactions are likely to vastly outnumber two-gene interactions13.
-Several examples of interactions of even greater complexity have been reported (e.g. five-14, seven-15 and over 20-gene interactions16).
-An effort to map genetic background effects affecting the environment-dependent growth of several yeast knockouts shows that 89% involve higher-order interactions of a knockout with multiple loci17.
-In the simplest cases, higher-order interactions arise from partial functional redundancy in large gene families.
-For example, in Arabidopsis, a method has been developed to simultaneously ‘knock down’ multiple paralogs with a single artificial miRNA to better study the function of such families18.
+Diverse pathway architectures can yield three-gene interactions (for which a triple mutant phenotype cannot be simply explained by the component single and double mutant phenotypes)12, and these alone are likely to vastly outnumber two-gene interactions in yeast13.
+Several examples of interactions of even greater complexity have been reported (e.g. five-14, seven-15 and over 20-gene interactions16), and complex interactions in general may mediate a large majority of genetic background effects affecting growth of yeast knockouts17.
+In the simplest cases, higher-order interactions arise from functional redundancy in gene families, and multiple paralogs must be perturbed simultaneously for phenotypic consequences18.
 Complex interactions may also have medically-relevant phenotypes.
 For example, CGA of antibiotic resistance genes in E. coli has suggested that the abundance of multi-gene interactions can enable many mutational paths towards resistance19.
 In vertebrates, complex multi-gene effects mediate disease, e.g., myeloid malignancies20,21.
 Moreover, discovery of such interactions can be practically useful.
 For example, the induction of pluripotent stem cells requires a simultaneous increase in the expression of four genes22.